sandeepg98/java-datamunger-assignment-step1-stackroute/readme.md

 a.
 Write a program to read the query string as input and split them into words.
 Print the output on console as given below:

-    Input String : 	select * from ipl.csv where season > 2014 and city ='Bangalore';
+    Input String : 	select * from ipl.csv where season > 2014 and city ='Bangalore'

     Output String: 	select
     			    *